Adjustable Rate Mortgage

 One year Treasury Bill

 The borrower can still make payments on the principal if they wish to on an interest-only loan granted there are no pre-payment penalties.
 By doing so, it increases their equity in the property, reduces principal, and reduces the amount of the payments.
-Before taking this action, the borrower should check with their lender to make sure there is no pre-payment penalty associated with early payments.
+Before taking this action, the borrower should check with their mortgage company to make sure there is no pre-payment penalty associated with early payments.